sebastiandagostino/graph-builder/README.md

 * _Max Node Latency_: must be a positive integer
 * _Max Link Latency_: must be a positive integer

+There is another parameter that is optional:

+* _Improve_: A positive or negative number to use as vote position in the improvement algorithm

 ## Built With

 * [Jackson](https://github.com/FasterXML/jackson) - Used to generate JSON streams